marypiper/bcbio_single_cell_workflow/lessons/seurat_clustering_analysis.md

 The `FindClusters()` function implements the procedure, and contains a `resolution` argument that sets the "granularity" of the downstream clustering, with increased values leading to a greater number of clusters.
 We find that setting this parameter between `0.6`-`1.2` typically returns good results for single cell datasets of around 3K cells.
 Optimal resolution often increases for larger datasets.
 The clusters are saved in the `seurat@ident` slot.

 Regarding the value of the `resolution` argument, use a value < 1 if you want to obtain fewer clusters.
+We provide a series of options and downstream we can choose the best resolution.

 ```r
 # Find cell clusters